JSH4a/JSH4a/README.md

 ### :man_technologist: About Me :
 I am a Computer Science student :man_student:  at the University of Bath

--  :briefcase: I am in my second year looking to do an industrial placement in year 3
+-  :briefcase: I am in my final year looking to secure a role as a software developer
-- :globe_with_meridians: I love exploring new technologies and am currently focusing on networking
+- :globe_with_meridians: I love exploring new technologies

 ### :speaking_head: Languages :